garrandall/popular-music-data/tracks/double-shot--of-my-baby-s-love--swingin--medallions.md

 A potion that I had too much of
 It was a double shot of my baby's love

-It was such a thrill it was hurtin' me (ooh!)
+It was such a thrill it was hurtin' me (oh!)
 I was sufferin' in ecstasy
 She had me turnin' flips and-a shoutin' out loud (yah-hah!)
 A sip of her love and I was walkin' on a cloud
 One night a week is-a plenty enough
 It's a good thing for me they don't bottle that stuff Well, my heart begins to fly like a dove
 When I take a double shot of my baby's love